learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

   key: "value"
 }
 ```
-(Note: Bear in mind that we call `super` on `props` so that we can execute the `constructor` function that is inherited from React.Component while adding our own functionality.)
+(Note: Bear in mind that we call `super`so that we can execute the `constructor` function that is inherited from React.Component while adding our own functionality.)

 It is possible to use the `constructor` to set an initial state that is dependent upon props like so:
 ```javascript